lansfy/gonkex/README.md

 # Gonkex: testing automation tool

+*NOTE*: You can find a utility that allows you to run gonkex scripts [here](https://github.com/lansfy/gonkex-cli) (in the releases section).

 Gonkex will test your services using their API.
 It can bomb the service with prepared requests and check the responses.
 Test scenarios are described in YAML-files.

 Capabilities: